Stocks tumble 1,000 points again, as WHO raises risk assessment of coronavirus

 President Trump and Vice President Mike Pence, who is now leading the response, have tried to calm jitters by pointing to the relatively low numbers of cases and success of early efforts to restrict travel from China.

+Mr. Kudlow downplayed reports that all communication on the disease must be funneled through Mr. Pence, saying the vice president is just trying to coordinate things.

+“No one’s being stifled.
+No one’s being told what to say,” Mr. Kudlow said.
+“There’s a big difference between stifling and coordinating.”

-They’ve told Democrats to resist political gamesmanship as Congress mulls a multibillion-dollar package to deal with the virus.
+The White House told Democrats this week to resist political gamesmanship as Congress mulls a multibillion-dollar package to deal with the virus.

 Yet Democrats have questioned whether Mr. Trump and his team are up to the task.